hacksu/nextcord-bot/README.md

 Now, whenever our bot sees a message that contains 😎, it will react to that image with 😎.

 ## Unique Challenge
 Our bot is finally done, but that doesn't mean we have exhausted everything it can do!
 Bots are limitless with what they can do, and you can do basically anything you want with them!
-As this week's Unique Bingo Challenge, read through the official Discord.py documentation (found [here](https://discordpy.readthedocs.io/en/latest/api.html)), and implement a feature that wasn't used in this lesson!
+As this week's Unique Bingo Challenge, read through the official nextcord documentation (found [here](https://docs.nextcord.dev/en/latest/api.html)), and implement a feature that wasn't used in this lesson!
 This can be something like posting an image, giving itself a nickname, anything you want!
 Show a leader your bot in action and the new code you made, and you can check off that unique feature section on your Bingo Card!